Bridge of Sighs (Robin Trower album): Covers versions

 "Day of the Eagle" was covered by Billy Idol guitarist Steve Stevens on his third solo album Memory Crash (2008).
 Tesla also covered the song on their 2007 Real to Reel album as did Armored Saint on their Nod to the Old School record.

 "Too Rolling Stoned" was covered by Drivin N Cryin with Warren Haynes for the 1995 Hempilation benefit compilation album.

+Guitarist Michael Schenker and former Gamma and Robin Trower singer Davey Pattison covered it in 2005 for their second "Schenker Pattison Summit" album, "The Endless Jam Continues".

 In 2017, UFO included the song on their covers album, The Salentino Cuts.